Exact Minimax Optimality of Spectral Methods in Phase Synchronization and Orthogonal Group Synchronization: Introduction

-As a consequence, when $\sigma=0$ (i.e., no additive noise), the spectral method recovers $z^*$ exactly (up to a phase) with high probability as long as $\frac{np}{\log n}\rightarrow\infty$. \end{theorem}
+As a consequence, when $\sigma=0$ (i.e., there is no additive noise), the spectral method recovers $z^*$ exactly (up to a phase) with high probability as long as $\frac{np}{\log n}\rightarrow\infty$. \end{theorem}

 Theorem \ref{thm:asymptotic} shows that $\hat z$ is not only rate-optimal but also achieves the exact minimax risk with the correct leading constant in front of the optimal rate.
 The conditions needed in Theorem \ref{thm:asymptotic} are necessary for consistent estimation of $z^*$ in the phase synchronization problem.
 The condition $\frac{np}{\sigma^2}\rightarrow\infty$ is needed so that $z^*$ can be estimated with a vanishing error according to the minimax lower bound (\ref{eqn:simple_minimax}).
-The condition $\frac{np}{\log n}\rightarrow\infty$ is to make sure the random graph $A$ is connected.
-If it has disjoint subgraphs, it is impossible to estimate $z^*$ with a global phase.
-These two conditions are also needed in \cite{gao2021exact, gao2022sdp} to establish the optimality of MLE, GPM, and SDP (semidefinite programming).
+The condition $\frac{np}{\log n}\rightarrow\infty$ allows $p$ to decrease as $n$ grows and is close to the $\frac{np}{\log n}>(1+\epsilon)$ condition required for $A$ to be connected.
+If $A$ has disjoint subgraphs, it is impossible to estimate $z^*$ with a global phase.
+These two conditions are also needed in \cite{gao2021exact, gao2022sdp} to establish the optimality of MLE (maximum likelihood estimation), GPM, and SDP (semidefinite programming).
 Under these two conditions, \cite{gao2021exact} used the spectral method as an initialization for the GPM and shows GPM achieves the minimax risk after $\log(1/\sigma^2)$ iterations.
 On the contrary, Theorem \ref{thm:asymptotic} shows that the spectral method already achieves the minimax risk.
-This means that the spectral estimator is minimax optimal and achieves the correct leading constant whenever consistency estimation is possible, and in this parameter regime, it is as good as MLE, GPM, and SDP.
+This means that the spectral estimator is minimax optimal and achieves the correct leading constant whenever consistent estimation is possible, and in this parameter regime, it is as good as MLE, GPM, and SDP.